 To brand your company effectively, you must use all of the elements of your brand consistently.
 Here are some tips to help you do that.

-1. Use your logo on your website, on social media, on printed marketing materials, and at in-person events.
+- 1. Firstly, use your logo on your website, on social media, on printed marketing materials, and at in-person events.

-2. Develop a customer persona so that everybody who speaks on behalf of your company knows who your target audience is.
+2. Secondly, develop a customer persona so that everybody who speaks on behalf of your company knows who your target audience is.

-3. Make sure everybody on your marketing team uses your brand’s voice whenever they communicate with the public.
+3. Thirdly, make sure everybody on your marketing team uses your brand’s voice whenever they communicate with the public.

 If you do these three things, then you’ll be able to build a memorable medical brand.